 Erskine College Institutional Grants and Scholarships

-Presidential Full Scholarship recipients are required to maintain a 3.0 GPA and complete 30 hours per academic year in order to renew the scholarship.
+Honors Institute Scholarship recipients are required to maintain a 3.0 GPA and complete 30 hours per academic year in order to renew the scholarship.
 Cumulative hours and GPA must be earned at Erskine College.
-Students receiving Presidential Full Scholarships cannot receive other Erskine College institutional aid, including Erskine College athletic scholarships.
-This does not exclude students from receiving other aid from federal, state, local, and/or other assistance from outside resources.
-If you fail to meet the qualifications to renew the scholarship, you cannot regain the Presidential Scholarship.
-Losing the Presidential Scholarship will result in a reduction of your financial aid.
-This scholarship covers tuition, required fees, and room and board minus any state, federal, and outside scholarships or grants.
+If you fail to meet the qualifications to renew the scholarship, you cannot regain the Honors Institute Scholarship.

-Solomon and Wylie Award recipients are required to maintain a 3.0 grade point average (GPA) and complete 30 hours each academic year (fall, spring, and summer) in order to renew the scholarship.
+Presidential Scholarship recipients are required to maintain a 3.0 GPA and complete 30 hours per academic year in order to renew the scholarship.
 Cumulative hours and GPA must be earned at Erskine College.
-The Solomon scholarship covers up to 16 credit hours per semester, which is considered a full academic load.
-If an overload is taken in any given semester, you will be responsible for the extra cost of those courses.
-If you fail to meet the qualifications to renew the scholarship, you cannot regain the Solomon or Wylie Scholarship.
-Losing the Solomon or Wylie Scholarship will result in a reduction of your financial aid.
+If you fail to meet the qualifications to renew the scholarship, you cannot regain the Presidential Scholarship.

-These recipients must maintain *satisfactory academic progress (see p.
-30-31 of the College Catalog) and must earn a GPA that meets the requirements for continuing enrollment and graduation and complete 24 cumulative hours per academic year.
-Students receiving Dean, Honors, Erskine, Towers, Garnet, or Gold Scholarships may receive additional Erskine College funds, including athletics, music, and drama, with limitation.
+These recipients must maintain *satisfactory academic progress (see the College Catalog) and must earn a GPA that meets the requirements for continuing enrollment and graduation and complete 24 cumulative hours per academic year.
+Students receiving Dean, Towers, Garnet, or Gold Scholarships may receive additional Erskine College funds, including athletics, music, and drama, with limitation.

 Interest and Affiliation Scholarships